Larson Air Force Base: Tactical Air Command

 On 21 April 1952, Larson AFB was assigned to the Tactical Air Command (TAC) under TAC's Eighteenth Air Force, which reassigned the 62nd Troop Carrier Wing from McChord AFB, Washington to the base.

 On 15 April 1952, the YB-52 made its initial flight from Boeing Field to Larson Air Force Base, piloted by Tex Johnston and Col. Townsend.
 Johnston noted, "At three hours and eight minutes, the flight in the YB-52 was the longest-duration maiden flight in the history of aviation and introduced one of the world's great airplanes."

 Strategic Air Command

-On May 25, 1959, the Strategic Air Command (SAC) issued General Order 38, which established the 4170th Strategic Wing (later renamed the 462nd Strategic Aerospace Wing) at Larson AFB effective July 1, 1959.
-On January 1, 1960, the 4170th SW took over Larson AFB.
+On 25 May 1959, the Strategic Air Command (SAC) issued General Order 38, which established the 4170th Strategic Wing (later renamed the 462nd Strategic Aerospace Wing) at Larson AFB effective 1 July 1959.
+On 1 January 1960, the 4170th SW took over Larson AFB.
 In 1963, the 4170th was redesignated as the 462d Strategic Aerospace Wing.
 The SAC wing at Larson AFB was equipped with B-52E Stratofortress bomber, KC-135A Stratotanker mid-air refueling aircraft, and Titan I ICBMs, located at three underground complexes surrounding the base.

 In the SAC era at Larson AFB, the 4170th SW/462nd SAW had five commanders: